abdrahmansoltan/Learning-Notes/React/01-React.md

   ```

 - Why (fetching with setting the state to the resolved value) without `componentDidMount()` or `useEffect()` results **infinit render**

   - because the resolved object/array is different from the one in the memory so the state gets reseted over and over

+- why we must open the app (in development/production modes) through a server
+  - it's because libraries like **Babel**
+  - and as it's a SPA, so the HTML will be empty and need to get the requested data (mounted react app) and this request is made through a server that serves these files and data